 How does psychodrama help?

 Moreno described psychodrama as "the scientific exploration of truth through dramatic method.”
-Using creativity combined with group dynamics and role theory, its aim is to help clients gain a new perspective through better understanding of their own roles in life.
+Using creativity combined with group dynamics and role theory, its aim is to help clients gain a new perspective through a better understanding of their own roles in life.

 This approach offers clients a safe space to explore their past, present or future.
-As clients gain a unique perspective, they are free to explore new solutions to challenges they’re facing.
+As clients gain a unique perspective, they are free to explore new solutions to the challenges they’re facing.

-Within a psychodrama session there will typically be a director, a stage area and participants.
+Within a psychodrama session, there will typically be a director, a stage area and participants.
 The director (psychodrama therapist) will facilitate the session and encourage participants to share how they related to the session and what they learnt.

 Sessions usually comprise of three phases, a warm-up activity, the ‘action phase’ and then time for reflecting and sharing.
 A session will normally focus on one individual’s life situation with members of the group taking on roles as and when needed.